telecombcn-dl/2017-dlai-team5/README.md

 </p>

 <p style="text-align: justify">
 In our experiments (somewhat limited because of our resources), we have found that the default learning rate (0.0001) in the algorithms we tested is indeed well chosen: bigger learning rates result in unstable learning problems while lower learning rates result in very slow learning.
 On the other hand, tweaking the reward to include domain specific knowledge has resulted in mixed results.
 While the performance seems to grow faster at the beginning, it stalls around 19.
-In the mini-game we chose, 19 turns out to be a quite critical score because enemies do not respawn until the first 19 ones have been killed, which requires an efficient exploration technique.
+In the mini-game we chose, 19 turns out to be a quite critical score because enemies do not respawn until the first wave has been cleared out, which requires an efficient exploration technique.
 </p>

 <p style="text-align: justify">
 All in all, we believe this to be a fun and challenging task for those interested in the realm of artificial intelligence.
 In the future we seek to keep learning about this topic and add our own contributions to the field, or apply it to other tasks.
 We also believe that RL has very promising real-world applications, like assistive robotics or automation and control.
 </p>

-### Video example of a trained agent
+### Example video of a trained agent

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=uMiJt4UcZyo
 " target="_blank"><img align="center" src="http://img.youtube.com/vi/uMiJt4UcZyo/0.jpg"